venunathan12/BrainCooked/README.md

 * Var -= __ (for internal purposes)
     * Decrements both Var and the other variable till one of them becomes zero.
     * Note : The variable Var must have been declared before the other variable.
+    * Note : This operator must only be used on the last two variables declared (for safety).
+    * Note : This operator is dangerous if not correctly used.
+So consider using the SUB function seen in examples.
+* Var rawinput
+    * The ASCII value of next character in Input.txt file is copied into the variable Var.
+* Var rawoutput
+    * Prints to Program Output and Output.txt file, the character whose ASCII value is that stored in variable Var.
+* Var storein __ __
+    * Used to copy the value in a variable to an array element.
+    * The parameter after the 'storein' keyword is the name of the array.
+    * The next parameter is the index of the element which must be accessed.
+It can be a scalar number, or another variable.
+* Var fetchfrom __ __
+    * Used to copy the value of an array element to a local variable.
+    * The parameter after the 'fetchfrom' keyword is the name of the array.
+    * The next parameter is the index of the element which must be accessed.
+It can be a scalar number, or another variable.

 ### Usage : Compiling